 Graffiti hunting around Gracia neighbourhood Another neighbourhood where you can find some great street art is Gracia.
 Wandering around its villagish, cobbled alleys you will spot many pieces, especially stencil works, by talented and yet not-so-popular artists, especially in the area surrounding the food market, which btw is worth a visit if only for its genuine atmosphere.
 Graffiti hunting around El Raval neighbourhood Bordering with La Rambla, El Raval is a very central neighbourhood well known for its nightlife and multiculturalism.
 Here I spotted several small works lost among graffiti on long walls, colourful hidden gems that are spicing up the streets of this quirky hood.

 Bonus track: street art at Jardins de les Tres Xemeneies

 For some more old-style graffiti, instead, head towards this post-industrial square at the beginning of Avenida del Parallel.
 Designed in 1995 by Pere Riera and Josep Maria Gutierrez, this urban garden incorporates part of the former electrical power plant ‘Barcelona Traction, Light and Power Company’, whose three chimneys give the name to the park.
 If you are lucky, you can also stumble upon break-dancers and skaters, as this park is an important spot for Barcelona’s urban culture.
-You find some of these murals in my travel video “4 days in Barcelona…in 40 seconds“

 You can hover over these (or any image) to quickly pin it!